 Dimensions and Locations

 As we add new properties into matter―e.g., charge―additional dimensions must be added into this space.
 As new properties are formulated, the dimensions of the space also grow.
-The space of physical properties and its dimensions, however, are conceptual rather than physical.
+The space of physical properties and its dimensions, however, is conceptual rather than physical.
 That is, we cannot measure the ideas of mass or charge, although we can measure the values of mass and charge.
-No scientist can point to a space in the real world whose dimensions are mass and charge because we are just familiar with a three dimensional space, the dimensions of which are not mass and charge.
+No scientist can point to a space in the real world whose dimensions are mass and charge because we are just familiar with three-dimensional space, the dimensions of which are not mass and charge.

 Since mass and charge are inferred properties, we cannot insist that they are “real” except in the context of the laws of gravitation and electromagnetism.
-If these laws turn out to be false some day, or are replaced by a different set of laws, then would not just throw out the laws, but also the properties—i.e. mass and charge—associated with them.
-This clearly indicates that mass and charge are not “physical” any more than then law of nature.
+If these laws turn out to be false someday or are replaced by a different set of laws, they would not just throw out the laws, but also the properties—i.e. mass and charge—associated with them.
+This clearly indicates that mass and charge are not “physical” any more than the law of nature.
 Both laws and supposed properties of objects are conceptual—i.e. they are our creations in order to explain the observations of motion and change.
-And this fact hold true both for true and false laws and properties.
+And this fact holds true both for true and false laws and properties.
 It is not that some properties are “physical” but others are “concepts”.
 Or, that some laws (the real ones) are “physical” but other laws (the false ones) are “conceptual”.
 Rather, all laws and properties are conceptual.